CDIP Student FAQs

 How long is a CDIP?

 It will last one or two days.
 Occasionally, a CDIP may be of longer duration at the sponsor’s discretion.
-CDIPs must be completed between November 19, 2012 – May 24, 2013.
+CDIPs must be completed between November 18, 2013-May 23, 2014.

 Will housing, transportation or meals be provided?

 No. You are responsible for arranging and paying for all of the above.
-Sometimes sponsors offer to house a student during their CDIP, however, you must be prepared to find your own housing.
+Sometimes sponsors generously offer to house a student during their CDIP and will indicate this information on the job shadow description; however, in general you must be prepared to find your own housing.
 A limited amount of funding is available to reimburse the travel costs of students who otherwise would not be able to participate.
 If you are matched to a CDIP, you will receive an application for travel funding with your notification.
-All applications for travel funding are due November 1st.
+All applications for travel funding are due November 1.

 How do I apply for reimbursement for travel costs?